-Bentonville Parks & Recreation has solicited public input through site tours, feedback sessions, stakeholder meetings and online surveys to understand the amenities our citizens want to see incorporated into the park.
+Bentonville Parks & Recreation has solicited public input through site tours, feedback sessions, stakeholder meetings, and online surveys to understand the amenities our citizens wanted to see incorporated into the park.

 We invite the public to learn more at: https://www.8gatewaypark.com/